 Since then, the Patriarchate of the West has undergone more schism than any other in Christendom.
 The secession of Continental Protestants from the Church was accompanied by schism with the Archbishop of Canterbury in 1534.
 In the 1770s, many Loyalist Anglicans in colonial North America, under the jurisdiction of the Bishop of London, fled the Revolution that produced the United States.
 Catastrophically, the frontier missions also left Anglicanism to form the Methodist Episcopal Church in 1784.
 The few remaining Protestant Episcopalians only preserved the episcopate by presenting the Rev. Dr. Samuel Seabury of Connecticut to non-juring Scottish bishops for ordination.

-Many remaining Episcopalians were Easterners from respected families; they and their descendants have been among our greatest statesmen, public servants and philanthropists.
+Many remaining Episcopalians were Easterners from respected families; they and their descendants have been well represented among our statesmen, public servants and philanthropists.
 But by the time they returned to frontier mission, others had reached out to the future US heartland.
 Generations of average Americans lived and died without even learning to pronounce “pescetarian.”
 By and large, the Episcopalians were a society apart, speaking only to themselves.
 Further, the secularization of the US was a project of the elite, and devastated their religion first.
 Now, for the second time in four centuries, loyal Anglicans wander the desert, having lost the majority of their membership, their bishops, and their influence on American society.
 There is nothing new under the sun.

 Here’s the kicker.
 US Christianity in general is so debased that none of the old rules apply.
 Not one.
 Once, Baptists and Methodists had the privilege of evangelizing what is now Middle America.
 Now, nondenominational churches even threaten the Baptists, who long and rightly considered theirs the most American of churches.
 Combined, non-Christians and non-observant Christians are now the bulk of our population.
 In the past, Americans were unchurched because large numbers of Christians lived on the frontier, where no church was available.
 Now, city dwellers actively avoid church on principle, and our social structure has changed, irreversibly.
-For example, it was once said
+It was once said

 “An Episcopalian is a Presbyterian with a trust fund/